Hulme Hall, Manchester: Notable alumni

-Colours and Arms
+Colours and arms

 The hall has used the arms of its chief benefactor William Hulme since the 1880s.
 The arms as used by the hall are varied slightly, inverting the colours of the canton and chaplet.
 It is not known how this inversion came about, or whether it was a deliberate difference.
 These arms have long been the basis of the hall colours, which are defined by a 1924 amendment to the original hall constitution (of 1917) as being navy, gold, and red.

 Hall colours were initially a blue blazer with 1/4 inch white piping and the hall arms embroidered on the pocket.
 These blazers saw a decline over the next few decades and in the 1980s new sporting colours were designed.
-These took the form of different ties, complimenting the existing striped and crested hall tie:
+These took the form of different ties, complementing the existing striped and crested hall tie: